 Where do I Install the Weep Screed?

-Section R703.7.2.1 of the 2018 International Residential Code requires the weep screed to be a minimum 0.019 inch thick (No. 26 galvanized sheet gage), corrosion-resistant, or plastic.
+Section R703.7.2.1 of the 2018 International Residential Code requires the weep screed with weep holes to be a minimum 0.019 inch thick (No. 26 galvanized sheet gage), corrosion-resistant, or plastic.

 The vertical attachment flange must be a minimum 3-1/2 inch and be placed at or below the foundation plate of the exterior stud wall.
 It shall also not be placed less than 4 inches above the earth or not less than 2 inches above a paved area.

 The weep screed used shall be of a type that allows trapped water to drain to the exterior meaning it should have drain holes in them.
 The moisture barrier installed on the wall behind the plaster (stucco) shall lap over the flange part of the screed that is attached to the wall.
 Then the exterior lath shall cover and terminate on the flange of the weep screen.

 To better illustrate this, check out the weep screed detail below.

 So this sums up the basic code requirements for weep screeds.